jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Delete: Requests the monaco editor to delete the selected text.
   - Clear selection: Requests the monaco editor to clear the current selection.
   - Select all: Requests the monaco editor to select all the text.
-# MarkdownCode > components > body > results view > results view context menu
-- The results-view-context-menu is a component that wraps the Dropdown antd component.
-- It requires the properties 'transformer' and 'key' to be provided.
-- The dropdown's content consists of a 'more' button icon, and it is triggered by a click.
-- The 'more' button is positioned as a floating button in the top-right corner of its parent, with a margin of 16px.
-- The menu contains the following items:
-  - "Model for all": Allows selection of the GPT model to be used by the transformer.
-    - The submenu items are provided by the GPT service's list of available models, fetched from the internet.
-    - The currently selected model is indicated as selected.
-      - The value for the current model, registered under the name of the current transformer, is obtained from the GPT service.
-    - When a different model is selected, the GPT service is asked to update the model name for the transformer related to the results-view.
-  - "Model for fragment": Allows selection of the GPT model to be used by the transformer for the current key.
-    - The submenu items are provided by the GPT service's list of available models.
-    - The currently selected model is indicated as selected.
-      - The value for the current model, registered under the name of the current transformer and key, is obtained from the GPT service.
-    - When a different model is selected, the GPT service is asked to update the model name for the transformer and the current title.
-  - A splitter
-  - "Refresh": When pressed, the transformer associated with the current tab recalculates the result.
 # MarkdownCode > services > folder service
 - The folder service is a global singleton that manages the location of the currently active project.
 - It has the following properties: